Pregnant patients without access to abortion face a ‘death sentence,’ U.S. House panel told - NewsBreak

 She argued that abortion access should not be considered health care.
 She said that “health issues that may have been fatal to the mother 50 years ago can now be quickly diagnosed and treated, with public and private resources to cover the costs if needed.”

-Mallory McMorrow, a Democratic Michigan state senator from Royal Oak, noted abortion is still legal in her state due to a preliminary injunction that blocks the enforcement of a 1931 law that would outlaw abortion.
+Mallory McMorrow, a Democratic Michigan state senator, said that abortion is still legal in her state due to a preliminary injunction that blocks the enforcement of a 1931 law that would outlaw abortion.

 “The way the language is written, our attorney general has warned that the law could be interpreted to include self-managed medication abortions — meaning that not only would doctors and medical professionals be sent to jail, but so too would countless women and girls,” she said.

-She added that the abortion that she had saved her life and said she’s worried others won’t have the same access to that care that she had.
+She added later in the hearing that a D&C procedure that she had after an IUD punctured her uterus saved her life and said she’s worried others won’t have the same access to that care that she had.

 Another witness, Sarah Lopez of Texas, said that she had to jump through several hoops to obtain her abortion, including a waiting period.